glutio/Eventfun/README.md

 ## EventDelegate

 Event listener is defined as a `void` function taking `sender` and `arg` as arguments.
 Where `sender` is the class raising the event (or `void` if used outside of a class) and `arg` is an argument of any type passed to the event listener.
-If you need to pass more than one argument you will need to put all your argument into a `struct`.
+If you need to pass more than one argument you will need to put all your arguments into a `struct`.

 ```
 // declare a structure to hold all arguments